ValentinCharbonneau/Open-WEB-Storage/README.md

 ```
 php bin/console ows:create-user
 ```
-This command asks you if you want assign administrator role to new user.
+This command asks you if you want to assign administrator role to new user.

 ## Installation was finished !
 Now you can use the Open WEB Storage application.
 If you need more information, go to the root url of your recent installation of Open WEB Storage to consult the documentation.